namdev-rathod/DevOps-Real-Time-Interview-Questions/README.md

 10. What are the Benefits of using DevOps
 11. Why do you want to work here?
 12. Where do you see yourself in 5 years?
+13. How did you hear about the position?
+14. What do you know about our company?
+15. Why should we hire you?
+16. What are your greatest professional strengths?
+17. What is your dream job?
+18. What other companies are you interviewing with?
+19. What type of work environment do you prefer?
+20. What have you done in these years what are tools involved?
+21. Why do we need a DevOps?
+22.

 # AWS